MoAgamia/SE-Boot-Camp/README.md

 ![Bootcamp RoadMap](https://raw.githubusercontent.com/MoAgamia/SE-Boot-Camp/master/Bootcamp-Slides/Bootcamp-Assests/SE-Bootcamp-RoadMap.PNG "Bootcamp RoadMap")

 ## Audience
-Our target audience for the SE bootcamp are the those who are starting their journy to become software engineers.
+Our target audience for the SE boot camp are the those who are starting their journey to become software engineers.

 ## Bootcamp Objectives
-Individuals that attend the SE bootcamp have demonstrated:
+Individuals that attend the SE boot camp have demonstrated:
 * An understanding of SE concepts.
 * An understanding of Web Developer RoadMap.
 * An understanding of creating a Todo app using MEAN/MEVN stack.
-* An understanding of Delployment.
+* An understanding of Deployment.

 ## Curriculum
 * SE